fdeross/Help-Docs/for Bakeries/Products and Listings/Product Images.md

 - Resolution of up to 1500px in either length or width preferred.
 - 500px in either length or width is the minimum resolution
 - File sizes larger than 5MB may encounter issues when uploading.

+## Best Practices

+- Natural light is better than artificial.
+Try shooting next to a well-lit window or outside on a cloudy day.
+- Invest in a tripod for crisp, detailed shots.
+- Use a reflector or white foam board to fill in shadows or add more light.
+- Try to take all of your Featured Images from the same angle and distance to give different products a uniform look.
+- Simple and uncluttered backgrounds will make your items stand out.
+- Give your items some scale.
+For cookies try holding one in your hand and for cakes try using a cake stand.
+- Listings on the Shop page will use a 1:1 (square) ratio.
+These are the same images that you upload to Instagram.